cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 #### Glossary

-## Section subtitle: Landing completed
+## :fireworks: Section subtitle: Landing completed
 **Congratulations!** You are now a cyber~Cosmonaut and a have all the tools that you need to build the `Great Web`!
 We salute you for completing this journey.
 Help us to improve by learning how to submit a PR and find more links that will help you to survive out in the wild.

 #### Improving this document